 This study seeks to share good practices among selected members of ASEAN+3 in developing LCY bond markets, particularly government bond markets.
 It is meant to provide models and references for BCLM in tackling the challenges associated with bond market development.
 It is also meant to share the experiences of ASEAN+3 with the rest of the Asia-Pacific community and the wider world.
 Within the Asia-Pacific region, there are a number of countries that could benefit from the experiences of ASEAN+3.
 These lessons learned can also promote South-South cooperation between the Asia-Pacific and other regions such as Africa, the Caribbean, and Latin America.
-Finally, this paper will also contribute to an initiative of the Group of Twenty countries to promote LCY bond markets in the developing world.
+Finally, this paper also contributes to an initiative of G20 to promote LCY bond markets in the developing world; "G20 International Financial Architecture Working Group, 2017 Final Report".

 This paper is organized as follows.
 Section II describes the role benefits of a government bond market.
 Section III discusses the status of public finance in Cambodia, Lao PDR and Myanmar and their need to tackle the LCY government bond market development challenge in reflection of the experience of Vietnam.
 Section IV examines building blocks of bond market, particularly government bond market.
 Section V discusses how to organize the effort to tackle the challenge.
 Section VI discusses experiences of selected countries in tackling it.
-Finally, Section VII discusses links of non-central government and corporate bond markets with government bond market for possible further future discussion.
+Finally, Section VI discusses links of non-central government and corporate bond markets with government bond market for possible further future discussion.